 Beating in some cream cheese can make the frosting taste a lot smoother overall.
 To get this done, you’re going to want to beat eight ounces of cream cheese into your store-bought frosting.

 You’ll have to ensure that the cream cheese is at room temperature or else you won’t get the best results.
-Allow the cream cheese to reach room temperature before you decide to beat it into the frosting.

 You can use either plain, unflavored cream cheese or flavored cream cheese.
 Just pick something that is going to go well with the type of frosting that you’re using.